Phil-Barber/phil-barber/src/pages/books/snow-falling-on-cedars.md

 Each and every character in this book had a depth to them that kept me captivated.
 Every motive seemed justified.
 I knew each man and woman, from their childhood to the present like people I had known my whole life.
-The young romance betweeen Hatsue and Ishmael was torturous and fascinating, while never distracting from the murder trial at hand.
+The young romance between Hatsue and Ishmael was torturous and fascinating, while never distracting from the murder trial at hand.
 The nice-guy attitude of Ishmael, watching his descent into a really nasty character.
 I was very pleased when he finally decided to do the right thing, but I wouldn't have been at all surprised